C18H24O2/boot2root/writeups/writeup8_extra/README.md

 # Writeup 8 - fakeroot

-> This writeup takes from [Writeup 1](../writeup1/README.md), step ?, having found ssh credentials credentials.
+> This writeup takes from [Writeup 1](../writeup1/README.md), having found ssh credentials.

 When having an SSH connection, you can run `fakeroot` to get a "root shell" as per the subject's standards: